Note:

 Thesis and dissertation can mean different things, depending on which institution the work is from.

-At Auckland University of Technology (and other NZ universities):
+At Auckland University of Technology (and other New Zealand universities):

-In some other parts of the world, such as the United States, a dissertation may be used for a doctoral degree and a thesis used for a master's degree.
+In some other parts of the world, such as the United States, a dissertation may be used for a doctoral degree (PhD) and a thesis may be used for a Master's degree.
 You can use the same citation pattern, no matter what the type of thesis is called.

 Note: